GuruSR/Watchy_GSR/Override Information.md

 getButtonPins() has 4 new values:  MENU + UP = 5, BACK + UP = 6, DOWN + MENU = 7 and DOWN + BACK = 8
 This is currently in **BETA** but the functionality is 100% stable, just the button press duration may be too short to catch both buttons properly.

+**Version 1.4.6 Additions**

+`bool InsertNeedAwake(bool GoingAsleep) { return true/{false}; }` // This function runs 3 times per loop, lets you tell the Watchy to stay Awake (Active Mode), you can also run code in this as part of the main loop while in Active Mode.

 **How to Make Your Own Version**